 Required Licenses

-- Auctioneer License: Must complete a state-approved auctioneer training program and pass a licensing exam.
+- Auctioneer License: Necessary for conducting auctions.
+Applicants must complete a training program and pass a state exam.

-- Sales Tax Permit: Necessary to collect sales tax on auction sales, requiring an application with the state’s revenue department.
+- Sales Tax Permit: Required for collecting sales tax on auctioned items.
+Businesses must apply through the state’s revenue department.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees, covering medical costs and lost wages due to work-related injuries.
+- Workers' Compensation Insurance: Mandatory if you have employees.
+Covers medical expenses and lost wages for work-related injuries.

 Training Certifications